NischaySabharwal1/automate-web-scraping-football-stats/Readme.md

 Enjoy your analysis or ML project process with the collected data :)

 It is a sweet data collection project for someone like me and would really appreciate your feedback.
-Please leave comments if you use the data set.
+Please leave comments if you use the scripts.